+- English 4.0 credits.

-English 4.0 creditsMathematics 4.0 credits
+- Mathematics 4.0 credits

-Science 3.0 credits (1 must be a Life Science, and 1 must be a Physical Science)
+- Science 3.0 credits (1 must be a Life Science, and 1 must be a Physical Science)

+- Social Studies 3.0 credits (1 credit each of Government/Civics, American History, World History)

-Social Studies (History) 3.0 credits (1 credit each of Government/Civics, American History, and
+- -The Graduation Requirements were revised by BOE Resolution #24-10-203 on October 14, 2024, as follows: Social Studies requirements for students attending C-TEC (Newark Campus)- 3.0 credits (1 credit each of American History, 1 credit of World History, .5 credit of Government and .5 credit of either Economics or Psychology).

-World History)

-Health 0.5 credit
+- Health 0.5 credit

-Physical Education 0.5 credit
+- Physical Education 0.5 credits

-Career Search 1 0.5 credit
+- Career Search 1 0.5 credit

-Service Learning

-Electives

-5 credit (60 hours of volunteer work)
+- Service Learning 0.5 credits (60 hours of volunteer work)

-5 credits (1 credit of fine arts is required)
+- Electives 5 credits (1 credit of fine arts is required for all students and the starting with the class of 2026 students will be required to earn 0.5 credit in financial literacy)

-Total Credits for Graduation 21 credits
+- Total Credits for Graduation 21 credits